Almaz97/instagram_parser/README.md

 ### How to use:
     1.Install dependencies in 'requirements.txt'
-    2.Write your username and password in enviroment variables 3.Run app, check the result in localhost:5000/.
+    2.Write your username and password in environment variables 3.Run app, check the result in localhost:5000/.
 For inital request, app just initializes TOTAL variable